AztecProtocol/aztec-connect/yarn-project/falafel/README.md

 ## World State

 Falafel stores a copy of the entire world state.
 That includes the Merkle trees and all rollup and transaction data.
-Whilst none of this data is proprietory, having an efficiently indexed store of this data greatly improves client experience.
+Whilst none of this data is proprietary, having an efficiently indexed store of this data greatly improves client experience.

-The `DATA_DIR` variable is required to specify a directory on an accesible file system.
-This is used to store Merkle tree state as well as the current configuraton.
+The `DATA_DIR` variable is required to specify a directory on an accessible file system.
+This is used to store Merkle tree state as well as the current configuration.

 The `DATA_URL` variable allows for the specification of a PostgresDB database connection string.
-If this is not provided then Falafel wil create a SQLite instance within the `DATA_DIR`.
+If this is not provided then Falafel will create a SQLite instance within the `DATA_DIR`.
 For production usage we would recommend provisioning a Postgres database.

 ## Sequencing and Fees